DigitalOcean vs AWS 2025

 - Enterprise integration

-- Advanced security services
+- Advanced security solutions

 Best Use Cases

-Choose DigitalOcean If:
+Choose the DigitalOcean If:

 - You're a startup or small to medium business